Information for medical practitioners

 If a patient is suspected of being drug dependent, an authority must be obtained before starting treatment with any medication classified as a drug of addiction (i.e. drugs listed under Schedule 8 of the NSW Poisons List.)

-For details of requirements for an authority in NSW refer to Requirements for an Authority to Prescribe Drugs of Addiction Under Section 28 of the Poisons and Therapeutic Goods Act (TG212) or contact the Duty Pharmaceutical Officer at Pharmaceutical Services, NSW Ministry of Health, on (02) 9391 9944 if you have any queries about prescribing opioid treatment in NSW.
+For details of requirements for an authority in NSW refer to NSW legal requirements for an authority to prescribe drugs of addiction or contact the Duty Pharmaceutical Officer at Pharmaceutical Services, NSW Ministry of Health, on (02) 9391 9944 if you have any queries about prescribing opioid treatment in NSW.
 More information about prescribing opioid medication and to obtain an application form for authority to prescribe an opioid is available on Prescribing a Schedule 8 Opioid or Benzodiazepine.